Robert-Hughes/SanctuaryPlayer/README.md

 * Twitch video start time  - if starting a VOD that you were previously watching live, it seems to ignore this and instead jump to that time?
 * Open Menu then click in the space above it (to the left of the menu button) - it should probably close the menu but doesn't
 * Is it bad to immediately upload saved position?
 Cos if you accindalttly open a saved position from another device that's older, it will trhen overwrite your _newer_ saved position with that old one and you lose where you were!
+   * Simialarly, if there's a bug/glitch and the video position resets to zero, this would be saved
+   * Or if you accidentally skip forward/backwards
 * As well as trhe "show native controls", could also have something to allow 'clicking through', which could allow dismissing the copyright popup, or showing the chat on the top right side?
 * The 'no select' thing doesn't seem to be weorking (double clicking around reandomly can now select thigns)
 * The twitch 'delay play' thing doesn't seem to work well on mobile - requires full screen first?
 * The twitch 'delay play' thing - give some indication that it's trying to play?
 * When teh blockers show, could narrow the player so that the full video fits within the visible region (like when an ad shows)
+   * Not working on first load/play
+   * Maybe do this for YouTube too (even though it's not required, still useful for consistency and for not blocking off part of the frame)
+* Spoiler free controls should remove clip-path
+* Twitch - when there's a "network error" it resets the time to zero and then saves this!
+* Twitch - starting to watch a video that already watched some of live will start at that time ratehr than 0 as intended!
+* On S10 (normal ratio phone), seems to be all broken
+* YouTube video titles seem to be broken
+* Sometimes the saved position list looks like it's loaded, but hasn't actually refreshed so it shows old stuff.
+Need to re-open the menu for it to refresh properly.
+* Test that the twitch 'delay play' thing works ok for YouTube videos